omni-network/omni/docs/site/docs/learn/omni/token/distribution.md

 **29.5% – 29,500,000 **\$OMNI****

 Developers building with Omni are the key to ushering in a new generation of globally accessible applications across all Ethereum rollups.
 Omni is committed to fostering a thriving developer community building on the Omni EVM and across Ethereum’s rollup ecosystem. **\$OMNI** tokens reserved for the Ecosystem Development category will be initially used at the discretion of the Omni Foundation.
 In the future, this responsibility will be transitioned to token holder governance.
-At genesis, 496,492 **\$OMNI** entered the circulating supply for early validator rewards and network bootstrapping.

 ## Community Growth